AnyiRao/WordAdver/README.md

 This repository includes robustness improvements using adversarial training improvement.

+Some examples generated from CNN are able to trick the classifier. please have a look at  ``examples.txt``. with the first column as its label, the second as its confidence, the third as the sentence.
 ### Requirements
 Code is written in Python (2.7) and requires Theano (0.9), NLTK.